vmarrone/NewRPALabGuide/rpa.md

 <br />

-4. Type this credentials to authenticate then click Submit:
+4. Type these credentials to authenticate then click Submit:

 | Field | value |
    |-------|-------|